integrated-personal-data-system/Integrated-Personal-Data-Store/README.md

 `./docker-compose.yml`

-&emsp;The docker-compose file that definded a docker network and 2 contains
+&emsp;The docker-compose file that defines a docker network and 2 containers - Triple Store and Middleware

 ## Getting Started